Anna Milder-Hauptmann: Her work with Beethoven

-Joseph Haydn, whose pupil Neukomm was, remarked on Milder's voice, "it's like a house", and Georg August Griesinger described it "like pure metal".
+Reputation and opinion

+Milder's voice was repeatedly praised for its strength and beauty.
+Joseph Haydn once said to the young Milder, after she had sung an aria for him, "My dear child, you have a voice like a house."
+Haydn's biographer Georg August Griesinger described her voice as being "like pure metal".
 Johann Friedrich Reichardt said Milder's voice was the most beautiful he had heard since Elisabeth Mara's.
 Goethe was deeply moved by Milder's performance when he heard her in 1823 in Marienbad; on the occasion of Milder's 25th stage anniversary on 9 April 1828, he sent her a dedicated copy of his play Iphigenia in Tauris.
 Similarly, after a successful production of Gluck's Alceste, the composer's nephew presented Milder with a miniature painting of Gluck and the score of Alceste.

 Milder was however criticised for a lack of vocal agility.
 Schubert said: "her voice is the best, her trills are the worst."
 Generally, her performances of works by Rossini were disliked by critics.